p0nce/d-idioms/idioms/Smallest dub.json for an executable.md

 Place the source code in a `source/main.d` file and DUB will find it and guess you want to build an executable.

+No `main.d`?
+It will guess it's a source library then.